wlbr/mule/README.md

 See [mulex.go](https://github.com/wlbr/mule/blob/master/example/mulex.go) for a very, very simple example.

-You may use 'mule mytbinary.file' directly on the command line.
+You may use 'mule mybinary.file' directly on the command line.

 ## Switches